 Are Attorneys Needed for Depositions?

 If one is simply a witness to, say a car wreck, a lawyer is probably not needed.
-However, if one is the person suing (also called a plaintiff) for injuries sustained during a car wreck or damages for a personal injury, it is wise to have an attorney present.
+However, if one is the person suing (also called a plaintiff) for injuries sustained during a car accident, motorcycle accident, bicycle accident, or another personal injury, it is wise to have an attorney present.
 Contact the attorneys at Dennis and King for more information.